emredalkiran/react-api-fetch/README.md

 **Note: .env file is shared in public repository because of the requirements of this project but normally, never share your .env file containing information like credentials in public repositories!**

-This is a project touching many building blocks of React development i.e. Redux, React-Router, API Consuming, state management and so on.
+This is a project built to address requirements of a predefined project, which is touching many building blocks of React development i.e. Redux, React-Router, API Consuming, state management and so on.
 I've bootstrapped the project with `create-react-app`.

+If you can't receive any data from the API, the reason might be because Bearer token is no longer valid.

 ## Requirements of the project